-In these policies, criteria for the assessment of suitability were defined and the required documents and the process to ensure individual and collective suitability as well as ad hoc re-evaluation were documented.
+In these policies, criteria for the assessment of suitability were defined and the required documents and the (succession) process to ensure individual and collective suitability as well as ad hoc re-evaluation were documented.

 Members of the management body are subject to specific requirements in relation to their professional and personal competences by virtue of their responsibility for the management and supervision of the institution.
-The required knowledge, skills and experience of each individual in relation to the collective requirements for the composition of the relevant boards ensure that well-informed competent decisions are made based on a good understanding of the business, the risks and governance structure of the Association and Volksbank Wien Group [and on] the relevant persons' knowledge of the regulatory framework.
+The required knowledge, skills and experience of each individual in relation to the collective requirements for the composition of the relevant boards ensure that well-informed competent decisions are made based on a good understanding of the business, the risks and governance structure of the Association and the credit institution group, and the regulatory framework.